-suggested that neutrals and fueling play an important role in the actual value of P{LH} .
-Further experiments highlighted a dependence on the gas fueling rate: discharges with low gas fueling and no NBI heating during the plasma current ramp showed comparable L-H transition powers for HFS midplane and LFS midplane fueling75.
-Finally, research to date shows that the correlation length for turbulent density fluctuations in the core of ohmic plasmas to decrease 50-75% across the L-H transition89.
+suggested that neutrals and fueling play an important role in the actual value of $P{LH}$ .
+Further experiments highlighted a dependence on the gas fueling rate: discharges with low gas fueling and no NBI heating during the plasma current ramp showed comparable ohmic plasmas to decrease 50-75% across the L-H transition.
 In some cases there is a spontaneous spin up of both edge intrinsic poloidal and toroidal rotations prior to the transition itself.